CMU-Heinz-95702/Lab1-InstallationAndRaft/README.md

 ***

+:checkered_flag: This is the 1/4 point checkpoint for this lab.
+Show your TA that you have a working solution for Exercise 4.
+You will need to do a very quick demonstration for your TA.

 ### Part 4.
 Instruction on how to use Bing AI ChatBot (Optional)

 1. Install the latest version of [Microsoft Edge](https://www.microsoft.com/en-us/edge/download?form=MA13FJ) in your computer.
 While you can access Bing from any browser, right now the only way to access the new Bing with ChatGPT functionality via a web browser is to open it in Microsoft's Edge browser.